Emmanuel Karenzi Karake

 1) He allegedly ordered the killing of three Spanish aid workers, working for Medicos del Mundo in 1997 in Ruhengeri.
-On 16 january 1997, they were distributing medicines in the village Kabere, when they witnessed a massacre in which 50 hutus lost their lives.
+On 16 January 1997, they were distributing medicines in the village Kabere, when they witnessed a massacre in which 50 Hutus lost their lives.
 After this event, they were brought to a mass grave were more than 100 persons were buried, killed in a previous massacre.
-On 18 January 1997, the military wing of the FPR, the Patriotic Army of Rwanda (APR from French acronym), attaqued three humanitarian organizations, including Médecin du Monde, where the three aid workers were residing.
+On 18 January 1997, the military wing of the FPR attaqued three humanitarian organizations, including Médecin du Monde, where the three aid workers were residing.
 Four soldiers entered their residence and shot them dead.
 A witness testified before the Spanish judge that this operation could not have been carried out without Karake’s consent;

-2) He is allegedly responsible of crimes in Kigali and elsewhere in Rwanda committed by the DMI during his mandate, 1994-1997, such as the political murders of Emmanuelle Gapyisi and Félicien Gsatabazi;
+2) He is allegedly responsible of crimes in Kigali and elsewhere in Rwanda committed by the DMI during his mandate, from 1994 to 1997, such as the political murders of Emmanuelle Gapyisi and Félicien Gsatabazi;

 3) He is accused of being responsible for massacres committed in Nyakinama and Mukingo;

 4) He allegedly ordered military operations with heavy weapons against civilian populations, such as bombing;